Machang (town): Guillemard Bridge

 Guillemard Bridge is a railway bridge erected across Sungai Kelantan in Kusial near Tanah Merah.
 The bridge is the longest railway bridge in Malaysia.
 The construction began in year 1920 and completed in July 1924.
 When it was first opened, the bridge was used by all types of vehicles including trains and motor vehicles.
-It was inaugurated by then Sultan of Kelantan, HRH Sultan Ismail Ibni Al-Marhum Sultan Muhammad IV of Kelantan in year 1925.
+It was inaugurated by Sir Laurence Nunns Guillemard at the behest of the then Sultan of Kelantan, HRH Sultan Ismail Ibni Al-Marhum Sultan Muhammad IV of Kelantan on 19 July 1924.
 The name "Guillemard" was taken from Sir Laurence Guillemard who was then the British Governor of Strait Settlements and High Commissioner of Malaya.

-The bridge was detonated by the British troops on 12 December 1941 to slow down the advancement of Japanese military troops during the Japanese Invasion of Malaya before they retreated to Kuala Krai.
+The bridge was detonated by the British troops on 9 and 12 December 1941 to slow down the advancement of Japanese military troops during the Japanese Invasion of Malaya before they retreated to Kuala Krai.
 Railway bridge was soon repaired and reopened to traffic on 7 September 1948.
 Upon the completion of a new bridge in a nearby area, Guillemard Bridge is now only used by trains and access to other vehicles is permanently closed.